PdxCodeGuild/Full-Stack-Day-Class/demos/proposal.md

 The main page of the site will show a feed of mashed-up images with their pair of artists.

 ## Specific Functionality
-### Main / Stream Page
+### Main / Gallery Page
-The main page will show a vertical list of mashups with artists' names below each.
+The main / gallery page will show a vertical list of mashups with artists' names below each.
 The ten most recent mashups will be displayed on the page.

 In the header, there will be a link to the upload page.